Phool Aur Angaar: Plot

 Vijay Saxena lives a middle-class lifestyle along with his college-going sister, Sweety, in a small town in India.
-He gets a job as a professor at the City College, where he meets with Sweety's friend, Sudha Verma, and both fall in love with each other.
-When a student, Adhikari, attempts to molest Sudha, Vijay comes to her rescue, only to subsequently apologize to Adhikari when Sudha retracts her testimony and ends up blaming Vijay for molesting her.
-Later Vijay finds out that Adhikari and some goons had threatened to harm Sudha's younger sister, and the duo resume their romance.
-With the help of Inspector Arjun Singh, Vijay is able to get Kalicharan, the son of gangster don, Natwarlal, arrested and held in a cell, much to the chagrin of Natwarlal.
-Arjun gets killed, Sweety witnesses his death, and takes Inspector Arvind Phadke to the murder scene, but Arjun's body is missing.
-Subsequently, Sweety is molested and killed.
-Later Inspector Arvind Phadke arrests Vijay for molesting his sister.
-During the trial amidst Vijay's pleas that he is not guilty of this heinous crime.
-In the middle moments, Kalicharan gets taken to jungle by Vijay where the man eating lion kills him, Natwarlal and his allies kill some innocent people, in the Mortuary, Inspector Arvind Phadke,s gun Vijay down, As Natwarlal and his allies are about to burn Vijay, the god awakens Vijay. he beats Natwarlal down, As Inspector Arvind Phadke Nearly flee, Arvind Phadke gets suspended, and gets killed by Vijay for his deeds.
-The film ends with Vijay burning the people, then Natwarlal and his allies, Vijay and Sudha stand by each other.
+He gets a job as a professor at the City College, where he meets Sweety's friend Sudha Verma, and they fall in love.
+When a student, Adhikari, attempts to molest Sudha, Vijay comes to her rescue.
+However, Sudha later retracts her accusation and instead blames Vijay for molesting her, forcing him to apologize to Adhikari.
+Vijay subsequently discovers that Adhikari and some goons had threatened to harm Sudha's younger sister, prompting her false accusation, and Vijay and Sudha resume their relationship.
+With the help of Inspector Arjun Singh, Vijay has Kalicharan, the son of gangster Natwarlal, arrested, much to Natwarlal's anger.
+Arjun is later killed, and Sweety witnesses his murder.
+She takes Inspector Arvind Phadke to the murder scene, but Arjun's body has disappeared.
+Sweety is subsequently molested and killed, and Phadke arrests Vijay for the crime despite Vijay's protests of innocence.
+Vijay later takes Kalicharan into a jungle, where Kalicharan is killed by a man-eating lion.
+Natwarlal and his associates retaliate by killing innocent people.
+Vijay is shot in a mortuary by Phadke and his men and is believed to be dead.
+As Natwarlal and his associates prepare to burn his body, Vijay regains consciousness and attacks them.
+Phadke attempts to flee but, after being suspended from the police force, is killed by Vijay for his crimes.
+Vijay then kills Natwarlal and his remaining associates.
+The film ends with Vijay and Sudha reunited.